full-void/data-science-concepts/README.md

     - Using various metrics
 * Overfitting, Underfitting and Model Selection

+## Logistic Regression

+This notebook discusses Logistic Regression as a way to approach classification problems.
+It details upon:

+* What is Logistic Regression
+    - Difference From Linear Regression
+    - Advantages
+    - Disadvatages
+* Creating the Model
+    - About the dataset, Loading data, Pre-processing
+    - Train/Test
+    - Modeling with sklearn
+    - Getting Probability for classes
+    - Evaluation
+        + Jaccard Index
+        + Confusion Matrix
+        + Classification Report

 ## Decision Trees

 This notebook discussed Decision Trees as a way to approach classification problems.
 Specifically, it details on: